 But there’s hope!
 If you read this article and reacted like the Cookie Monster, don’t panic just yet.
 Instead of looking at this in a negative light, think of it as an opportunity to improve compliance and data privacy within your organization.
 This doesn’t mean abandoning all website tracking and going back to the dark ages, it just means making changes in how you’re getting account data.
 B2B marketers can utilize IP address lookup tools to gather account-level information and even enhance your marketing strategy beyond what you were able to do with those stale cookies.

-Want to learn more about how you can stay ahead of the privacy game and strengthen your digital marketing strategy?
-Download our GDPR guide.
+Want to learn more about how you can stay ahead of the privacy game with third-party cookie alternatives while strengthening your digital marketing strategy?
+Download our TWIN Caching Guide!